 The second half of Precalculus (Math 179).
-A self-pace course in the Mathematics Laboratory.
-Includes exponential and logarithmic functions and conic sections.
+A self-paced course taught in the Mathematics Laboratory.
+Includes the remainder and factor theorems, exponential and logarithmic functions, and conic sections.

 MTH 187.
-FORTRAN PROGRAMMING................3 credit hours
+FORTRAN PROGRAMMING......3 credit hours

 FORTRAN programming language intended for the science or vocational student who will use computer as a tool in sorting, classifying, scheduling, performing complex and/or repetitive calculations, or evaluating models through simulation.
-Emphasis on learning and using most the features of the FORTRAN programming language.
+Emphasis on learning and using most of the features of the FORTRAN programming language.
 Opportunity to develop algorithms and to write and execute selected programs.
 (4 hours per week)